 Peter Anderson has lived in Sheen for over 30 years.
 He became a trustee in 2016 and is also a trustee of Field Studies Council, the environmental education charity.
-He is a FiSH volunteer, principally as a driver of the bus.
-Peter is a lawyer by training and career, having been a corporate finance partner in a large London law firm for 29 years; he retired in 2015 and is no longer a solicitor.
-In the past he was also a trustee of a grant giving charity and a Director of a medium sized company in the retail sector.
+He is a FiSH volunteer, principally as a driver of the bus and as a leader of the Wednesday Walks.
+Peter was a corporate finance partner in a large London law firm for 29 years; he retired in 2015 and is no longer a solicitor.
+In the past he was also a trustee of a grant giving charity and a non-executive Director of a medium sized company in the retail sector.